Don't Worry, It Gets Worse

 –Meghan Laslocky, author of The Little Book of Heartbreak

 "Touching and relatable." –BUST Magazine

 "It will make you annoy your lounge chair neighbor with all your LOL-ing." –Cosmo, "Books to Pack in Your Beach Bag"

 "Nugent's voice comes across as loyal and tough, and her sense of humor and authenticity will appeal to readers going through related chapters in their own post-college lives.
 This book, like one of its myriad cocktails, is dry, dirty and surprisingly refreshing." –Kirkus

 "If Liz Lemon’s younger sister existed, she’d be just like Alida Nugent: a little bit awkward, perpetually single, and defiantly weird." –Book Riot

-"Humorous and deeply sarcastic...Nugent is not afraid to tell the truth, no matter how ugly it gets." –Brooklyn Daily Eagle
+"Depressingly realistic and hilariously offbeat....Nugent is not afraid to tell the truth, no matter how ugly it gets." –Brooklyn Daily Eagle